 Your little angel deserves a special outfit for their big day, and there’s a lot out there to choose from these days.
-From fuzz ball adorned party hats to festive dresses with cupcake art and plenty of frills, they’ve just about thought of everything.
+From fuzz ball-adorned party hats to festive dresses with cupcake art and plenty of frills, they’ve just about thought of everything.

 Two categories need to be covered here—human food and dog food.
-Back yard grilling just seems to be really fitting for a celebration like this—hot dogs, burgers, chips, salsa and guacamole for the two-legged guests, and some grilled zucchini and sweet potatoes for the pups.
-Keep in mind that there are typical barbecue staples that shouldn’t be given to dogs, like things with bones in them.
+Back yard grilling is really fitting for a celebration like this—hot dogs, burgers, chips, salsa, and guacamole for the two-legged guests, and some grilled zucchini and sweet potatoes for the pups.
+Keep in mind that there are typical barbecue staples that shouldn’t be given to dogs, like meat with bones in them.
 If the weather is too chilly for a backyard bash, keep things indoors and make things easy by catering or ordering several large pizzas.
 You may also want to give one of Figo's own Scarf'd dog-friendly recipesa try!

-If the weather takes a turn for the worst, occupy guests with treat filled toys that require a bit of work, and have a movie and popcorn ready to go for everyone else.
+If the weather takes a turn for the worst, occupy guests with treat-filled toys that require a bit of work, and have a movie and popcorn ready to go for everyone else.

 Really, your dog’s birthday can be anything your imagination wants it to be.
 Think about what they love most and center your party around those things.
 It’s also a wonderful opportunity to bond with friends while letting their pups have a fun day out.
-While some may think it’s over the top, the ultimate doggy birthday party can be a memory making time for everyone.
+While some may think it’s over the top, the ultimate doggy birthday party can be a memory-making time for everyone.
 Now that’s a win-win.

 Karyn Wofford is a “Mom” to her fluffy, sweet dog Halli.
 She spends much of her time traveling and advocating for Type 1 diabetes—and Halli sometimes accompanies her on her adventures.
 You’ll find Karyn’s work on sites like Mother Earth Living, and in magazines such as Diabetes Forecast.